-Chris is the Business Development Manager here at Myerson, working with clients and contacts across a wide range of sectors, helping them to connect with the specialist legal expertise they need, as well as providing general legal advice.
+Chris is the Head of Business Development here at Myerson, working with clients and contacts across a wide range of sectors, helping them to connect with the specialist legal expertise they need, as well as providing general legal advice.

 Chris also leads the Myerson Connections Team - “a referral scheme for law firms, solicitors and those operating in the legal sector”.
 Myerson Connections provides a premium service, helping other law firms: (1) in areas of law they do not practice, (2) with conflicts of interest and (3) when they are operating at capacity.

 Chris joined Myerson in 2014 as a solicitor in the Corporate Commercial department dealing with company mergers, sales & acquisitions, incorporation’s, group re-organisations and general commercial matters.

 In his spare time, Chris is a keen lacrosse player, and with over 25 years of experience, he is recognised internationally as one of the best lacrosse stick stringers in the world.
 Chris has worked with a number of leading global sporting goods manufacturers, assisting with R&D projects, product design and market testing.

 Chris was educated locally at Stockport Grammar School and studied law at the University of Liverpool, where he achieved a 2:1 LLB (Hons) degree.
 He went on to study the bespoke, law firm partner-led, LPC Plus at the University of Law, attaining a Commendation.

 Chris undertook his Training Contract with national law firm Halliwells LLP in 2008, where he gained a range of experience in Corporate and Commercial Law.
 As part of his training, Chris was seconded to Manchester United Football Club to work with their Legal and Business Affairs team.